-Table 8.4 Strategy and Action Plan for community land categorised as a Sportsground Management Issues c 2C(2)(h) = 26(2)(a) c 26(2)(d)
+Table 8.4 Strategy and Action Plan for community land categorised as a Sportsground Management Issues s 36(3)(b) s 36(3)(c) c 36(3)(d)

 Management Issues s.36(3)(b) Objectives and Performance Targets s.36(3)(c) Means of achievement of objectives s.36(3)(d) Manner of assessment of performance Location and distribution To distribute Sportsgrounds to serve identified community needs and achieve equity of access to facilities to all residents of the Central Coast To site new sportsgrounds to complement adjoining urban development, educational and retail centres, natural areas and provide a community focus for neighbourhoods and districts To integrate Sportsgrounds with existing and future pedestrian and cycle and public transport networks Develop and implement strategic approaches to siting providing and managing Sportsgrounds through: • Sportsground Management Strategy • Active Lifestyle Strategy Strategies are endorsed and implemented.
 Action plans are integrated into Council's 4-year Delivery Program.
 Annual satisfaction survey achieves positive responses Website and social media monitoring to evaluate feedback